UPDATE – THIS BLOG HAS MOVED:

-[…] Vidar is what some would call “a hustler.”
+Vidar is what some would call “a hustler.”
 He runs several local meetups in Cologne and works tirelessly.
 Easily someone I’d count among the people I’d start a company with, given the opportunity. […] – Named one of 5 top people to know in Germany by Liam Boogar, Editor of The Rude Baguette

-Some of you might known me as the co-founder of Plone, the wildly popular open source content management system – actually one of the top 2% open source projects in the world – and it’s used by high-profile organizations and corporations like NASA JPL, The FBI, The CIA, Deutsche Telekom, Yale University, London College University, Oxfam, Discover Magazine, The Government of Brazil and many more.
+Some of you might known me as the co-founder of Plone, the wildly popular open source content management system – actually one of the top 2% open source projects in the world – and it’s used by high-profile organizations and corporations like NASA JPL, The FBI, The CIA, Deutsche Telekom, Yale University, London College University, Oxfam, Discover Magazine, The Government of Brazil and many, many more.

-When I grow up I want to fund YOUR big ideas to make the world suck less.
-For now I do my best helping people like you with connecting the dots and sharing my mistakes and experiences in the hope that it will help you go further faster.
+When I grow up I want to fund YOUR BIG IDEAS to make the world suck less.
+For now I invest my time in people like you, helping connect the dots and sharing my mistakes and experiences in the hope that it will help you go further faster.

 I also teach and lecture at universities as a certified Lean Launchpad Educator invited to be trained by Steve Blank and Jerry Engel at Stanford, to help young entrepreneurs make their own mistakes instead of repeating the common.
 Universities so far include Cologne University, Karlsruhe Institute of Technology (KIT), Islamic Azad University of Qazvin, Iran (Iran’s largest and most successful private tech university), University of Applied Sciences and Arts Northwestern Switzerland, BiTS Iserlohn, Knowmads Business University Amsterdam, Maastricht University, Dokuz Eyül Üniversitesi in Izmir Turkey, Erasmus University Rotterdam, Cologne Business School (CBS), Northern Institute of Technology Hamburg, Karlshochschule International University and Cologne University of Applied Sciences.